spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-If no clusters are available, then **cluster-1** is not yet available.
+If no clusters are displayed, then **cluster-1** is not yet available.
 Wait a few more moments and return to the above steps.
 You can refresh the page, but you must fill out all the required input fields.